kyang04/Single-Multiplayer-BattleShip/README.md

 More specifically, the steps for the shooting stage of Salvo are laid out below:

-1. Both Players shoot their misslies
+1. Both Players shoot their missiles
 2. Both Players receive the shot that their opponent fired.
-3. Both Players update their ships accordingly, and communicate which of the incoming shots hit
+3. Both Players update their ships accordingly and communicate which of the incoming shots hit
 4. Repeat